-For 2022, we achieved an overall ROI of 29.4%.
-Following the adjustments described above, the total contribution to the Corporate Profit Center incentive compensation pool for fiscal 2022 was \$77,327,210, which equaled 6.5% of pre-incentive compensation operating profit.
+For 2023, we achieved an overall ROI of 22.49%.
+Following the adjustments described above, the total contribution to the Corporate Profit Center incentive compensation pool for fiscal 2023 was \$61,778,463, which equaled 7.5% of pre-incentive compensation operating profit.
 The performance incentive for each of the Named Executives (other than Messrs.
-Benton and Worthington) was based upon our Company's total ROI.
-The performance bonuses for Messrs.
-Benton and Worthington were based upon the ROI of their respective segments.
+Benton, Schwartz, and Worthington) was based upon our Company's total ROI.
+The performance incentive for Messrs.
+Benton, Schwartz, and Worthington were based upon the ROI of their respective segments.

 The incentive compensation amount for Mr. Missad was determined by the Company's ROI as a whole.
 Based upon that performance and subject to the above-described adjustments, we contributed the calculated amount of pre-incentive compensation operating profit to the Corporate Profit Center incentive compensation pool.
-For 2022, Mr. Missad was eligible to receive an initial 20% allocation of the net Corporate Profit Center pool.
+For 2023, Mr. Missad was eligible to receive an initial 20% allocation of the net Corporate Profit Center pool.
 The initial allocation to Mr. Missad, as well as allocations for each of the other Named Executives, is subject to the adjustments described above.
 Following the application of those adjustments, not more than 2.0 times an executive's base salary may be paid in the form of annual cash incentive compensation.
-As a result, Mr. Missad's received cash incentive compensation of \$1,726,482 for 2022, which was 2.23% of the Corporate Profit Center incentive compensation pool.
-Mr. Missad's total allocation of the 2022 Corporate Profit Center incentive compensation pool was 12.07%.
+As a result, Mr. Missad's received cash incentive compensation of \$1,743,747 for 2023, which was 2.82% of the Corporate Profit Center incentive compensation pool.
+Mr. Missad's total allocation of the 2023 Corporate Profit Center incentive compensation pool was 12.06%.

 The amount of incentive compensation earned by an employee in excess of the annual cash incentive compensation limitation is paid in the form of equity-based compensation awards under our Long-Term Stock Incentive Plan ("Long-Term Compensation").
-Ninety percent (90%) of the equity awards granted to the Named Executives in 2023, based upon 2022 performance, were paid in the form of shares of restricted Company common stock that cliff vest on the fifth anniversary of the award date.
-The balance of the awards were issued in the form of performance units.
-The number of shares that may be issued for each performance unit is determined at the end of the three-year performance period, based upon the Company's actual, cumulative pre-incentive compensation operating profit relative to the budgeted amount of pre-incentive compensation operating profit for that three-year period ("Budget PBOP").
-The Budget PBOP is determined as of the beginning of the three-year performance period.
+Ninety percent (90%) of the equity awards granted to the Named Executives in 2024, based upon 2023 performance, were paid in the form of shares of restricted Company common stock that cliff vest on the fifth anniversary of the award date.
+The balance of the awards was issued in the form of performance units.
+The number of shares that may be issued for each performance unit is determined at the end of the three-year performance period, based upon the Company's actual, cumulative pre-incentive compensation operating profit relative to the budgeted amount of cumulative pre-incentive compensation operating profit for that three-year period ("Budget PBOP").
+The Budget PBOP is determined as of the beginning of each three-year performance period.
 The actual number of shares issuable is based upon the product of (1) the number of target shares that are subject to the award, and (2) the earnout percentage, based upon the following:

-ACTUAL COMPANY PBOP RELATIVE TO BUDGET PBOP EARNOUT PERCENTAGE - At least 150% of Budget PBOP 200% - Less than 150% of Budget PBOP but at least 100% of Budget PBOP 100% - Less than 100% of Budget PBOP but at least 50% of Budget PBOP Percentage of Budget PBOP Achieved - Less than 50% of Budget PBOP 0%
+ACTUAL COMPANY PBOP RELATIVE TO TARGET PBOP EARNOUT PERCENTAGE - At least 150% of Budget PBOP 200% - Less than 150% of Budget PBOP but at least 100% of Budget PBOP 100% - Less than 100% of Budget PBOP but at least 50% of Budget PBOP Percent of Budget PBOP Achieved - Less than 50% of Budget PBOP 0%

-In addition, no shares are issuable unless the Company achieves the targeted pre-incentive compensation return on investment during the three-year performance period.
+In addition, no shares are issuable under our performance unit award agreements unless the Company achieves the targeted pre-incentive compensation return on investment ("PBROI") during the three-year performance period.
+For awards granted in 2023, the target level PBROI was 12%.

-The following table discloses and explains the determination of incentive compensation earned by the Named Executives for 2022.
+The following table discloses and explains the determination of incentive compensation earned by the Named Executives for 2023.